newt0/gatsbybootcamp-transcription/4.Creating Shared Page Components/chapter4.md

 But think about things that are shared across multiple pages in your sight, like a header or a footer.
 This is not something we want to have to type out for each and every page.
 We're gonna have duplicate code all over the place.
-Instead, we want to create a separate `React` component that all of these pages can use and render.
+Instead, we want to create a separate `React component` that all of these pages can use and render.
 And that's exactly what we're gonna do it in this video.
 Together, we're going to create a footer that will show up at the bottom of every page on our site.
 Then, as your challenge for the video, you'll create a header for these site pages with a shared navigation.
 So it's really easy to access all of the content on the site.
-So let's get started together with the footer to get started, we need to create a new file for a new `React` component, The footer.
+So let's get started together with the footer to get started, we need to create a new file for a new `React component`, The footer.
 Then, once we have that component in place.
 All of these pages can import it and use it where they like at the bottom of the page that will give us a shared footer.
 Now, this new component file should not go in the source pages directory.